Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

 \section{Models and results}

-Throughout this paper, random variable, sample value and its alphabet are denoted by capital, lowercase letters and calligraphic letters, respectively, e.g. $X$, $x$ and $\mathcal{X}$.
+Throughout this paper, random variable, sample value and its alphabet are denoted by capital, lowercase letter and calligraphic letter, respectively, e.g. $X$, $x$ and $\mathcal{X}$.
 Symbols $X^n$ and $x^n$ represent a random sequence and its sample value with length $n$.
 The distribution of a random variable $X$ is denoted by $Q_X$, and the joint distribution of a pair of random variables $(X,Y)$ is denoted by $Q_{XY}$.
-The expectation of a function of the random variable $X$ is written by $\mathbb{E}_X\left[ f(X) \right]$.
+The expectation of a function of the random variable $X$ is written as $\mathbb{E}_X\left[ f(X) \right]$.
 The set of integers from $1$ to $N$ is denoted by $[1:N]$.